A Region-based Randers Geodesic Approach for Image Segmentation: Implementation Consideration

-Empirically, the vector field $\omega_\gS$ constructed using the variational method of \cref{prop:poisson_minimization} behaves similarly to $\tilde \omega_\gS$.
-More precisely, if $\rT$ passes through homogeneous regions where the shape gradient varies slowly, then the vector field $\omega_\gS$ is very small along the centerline of $\rT$ (whereas $\tilde \omega_\gS$ vanishes there).
-This is confirmed by the explicit example of \cref{corol:annulus_omega}, which vanishes when $\|\fz\| = \sqrt{b} = 1-U^2/6 + \cO(U^4)$, hence when $\fz$ is close to the unit circle which is the centerline of the annulus $\rT$ in that case.
-Now going back to our curve evolution procedure, in the \emph{final steps}, the shapes evolves slowly : $S_{n+1} \approx S_n$.
-Denote $\gS:=S_n$.
-Since the tubular domain $\rT = \rT_\gS$ is updated at each step of the implementation, using the previous shape boundary $\partial \gS$ as the centerline, we obtain that $\partial S_{n+1}$ lies close to the centerline of $\rT_\gS$.
-As a result $\omega_\gS$ is small along $\partial S_{n+1}$, and thus $\rV_\gS$ is a second order accurate approximation of $\omega_\gS$ in view of property \eqref{enu_pr2}.

-In the proposed piecewise geodesic paths extraction scheme, a key step is to compute a geodesic path within each subregion to connect two successive landmark points, and which minimizes $\Length_{\gS}$ the weighted curve length associated to the original Randers metric $\cF^{\gS}$.
-We propose in this subsection a variant $\kF^\gS$ which accelerates the shape evolution by (i) removing the restoring force associated to the divergence term $D(S\|\gS)$, and (ii) introducing a non-linear transformation $\bpsi$ which automatically enforces the compatibility condition \eqref{eq_compatibilityVariant}, and thus eliminates the need to reduce the tubular width $U$ for that purpose.
-There is no guarantee that the algorithm, modified as above, necessarily leads to minimization of the energy functional.
-Nevertheless, the evolution of the shapes appears to remain stable and to converge to the same limit as originally, as justified heuristically above.
+In addition we usually tune the region-based energy importance parameter $\alphareg$ in such way that $\|\alphareg \omega_\gS\|_\infty \leq 7$ on $\rT$, see~\cref{eq_nonlinearPara}, and in practice $\|\alphareg \omega_\gS\| < 1$ on a large portion of $\rT$, especially close to the centerline.
+As a result, the nonlinear transformation~\eqref{eq_NonlinearVectorField} often falls in the regime where it is close to the identity, see property (\ref{enu_pr2}).

-Eventually, by exploiting the Randers metric $\kF^{\gS}$, a small tubular domain width $U$ is still preferable in order to reduce the risk of shortcuts problem encountered in the extraction of geodesic paths.
-In next section, we present a method for constructing an asymmetric variant of the tubular domain $\rT = \rT_{\gS}$, by suppressing the redundant components of $\rT_{\gS}$, in terms of the shape gradient $\xi_\gS$.
+Eventually, a small tubular domain width $U$ is still preferable in order to reduce the risk of shortcuts problem encountered in the extraction of geodesic paths.
+In the next section, we present a method for constructing an asymmetric variant of the tubular domain $\rT = \rT_{\gS}$, by using the region-based energy gradient $\xi_\gS$ to identify and suppress some redundant components of $\rT_{\gS}$.